A Comprehensive Guide to Ballistic Helmets

 What is the difference between Level 3 and Level 4 Helmets?

 When comparing a level 3 ballistic helmet with a level 4 helmet, the key difference lies in the level of protection they offer.
 A Level III ballistic helmet is designed to protect against some rifle rounds and offers NIJ Level III protection.
 On the other hand, a Level 4 ballistic helmet is something to be wary of, as NIJ Level IV protection for helmets does not exist.
-The same goes for level 3+, as sellers offering a level III+ helmet has not actually been certified by the NIJ.
+The same goes for level 3+, as sellers offering a level III+ helmet have not actually been certified by the NIJ.

 What Are the Different Types of Ballistic Helmets?